-Both of these products are potential lifesavers in a long term disaster but what are the differences and which one is best for you?
+These products are potential lifesavers in a long-term disaster, but what are the differences, and which one is best for you?

-The AquaPod and WaterBOB are both food-grade plastic liners that are designed to line your bathtub and fully seal in water in an emergency situation.
+The AquaPod and WaterBOB are both food-grade plastic liners designed to line your bathtub and fully seal in water in an emergency situation.

-These are two highly similar products but do have some important differences to note before purchasing what can be a true lifeline in an emergency.
+These are two highly similar products but do have some significant differences to note before purchasing what can be a proper lifeline in an emergency.

 This is a one-time use product, but AquaPod does offer replacement liners that reduce plastic use over time.

-There’s no fiddling with complicated parts, this is a simple, two-piece system which will fit any tub.
+There’s no fiddling with complicated parts; this is a simple, two-piece system that will fit any tub.
 In bad situations, simplicity is what can help you stay sane and alive.

 - Carrying Capacity: 65 gallons

 - Keeps water fresh up to: 8 weeks